Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: Introduction

 In each of the above artificial examples, techniques have been developed that allow a particular three-dimensional target shape to be achieved by the actuation of an initially flat sheet.
 However, these techniques in general are only capable of generating one, or perhaps two, designed shapes.
 Nature, however, is able to adapt form repeatedly and in a variety of ways.
 To achieve something similar in artificial systems requires a means of reprogramming the shape.

-There are two key hurdles to achieve this reprogrammability in practice: firstly, a means of reversibly actuating different elements of an object between two different states \cite{faber2020,Alapan2020}.
-Secondly, interactions between neighbouring elements may lead to geometrical frustration in which lattice properties and local interactions make it impossible to reach a global energy minimum \cite{moessner2006,gilbert2016,siefert2021}.
-The system is then generically stuck in a local minimum, with many similar states `nearby', resulting in many soft modes.
+There are two key hurdles to achieve this reprogrammability in practice: firstly, a means of reversibly actuating different elements of an object between two different states \cite[][]{faber2020,Alapan2020}.
+Secondly, interactions between neighbouring elements may lead to unwanted global deformation mode that make it impossible to reach a well-controlled state \cite[][]{moessner2006,gilbert2016,siefert2021}: the system is then generically stuck in a local minimum, with many similar states `nearby' --- what may be termed `soft modes'.

-In this paper, we study a soft morphable sheet, illustrating another system in which shape can be changed by controlling the state of individual elements; we show how understanding the behaviour of these individual elements may allow for geometrical frustration to be circumvented in particular cases.
+In this paper, we study a soft morphable sheet, illustrating another system in which shape can be changed by controlling the state of individual elements; we show how understanding the behaviour of these individual elements may yield new understanding, allowing the appearance of soft modes to be postponed.